Commander (film)

 Commander is a Hindi-language action drama film directed and produced by Rakesh Kumar.
 This film was released on 2 October 1981 under the banner of Shanti Doot Chitra.
-It starring Amjad Khan in lead role and Amitabh Bachchan played as a truck driver in a cameo appearance in this film only to help out his friend Amjad to promote the movie.
+It starred Amjad Khan in the lead role and Amitabh Bachchan played a truck driver, appearing in a cameo appearance, only to help out his friend Amjad to promote the movie.
 Music direction of the film was done by Kalyanji-Anandji.

 Cast

 Soundtrack

 All songs were composed by Kalyanji–Anandji and penned by Anjaan.